chenyukang/rubytt/README.md

 2. I also add some visualizations for the class/db/model.

 3. The project is in experimental status.
-It's written in OCmal
+It's written in OCaml

 to be finished ....